-Historically, Net Revenues after Debt Service have been used primarily to fund deposits to the Renewal and Replacement Account and the Improvement Account in amounts budgeted by the Authority anticipates that Net Revenues after Debt Service will continue to be so applied.
+Historically, Net Revenues after Debt Service have been used primarily to fund deposits to the Renewal and Replacement Account and the Improvement Account in amounts budgeted by the Authority.
+The Authority anticipates that Net Revenues after Debt Service will continue to be so applied.

-THE CAPITAL PROGRAMS
+THE CAPITAL PROGRAM

-The Authority currently has one capital program materially in process: the Move Illinois Program scheduled for the period 2012-2026.
-The Authority's prior capital program, the Congestion-Relief Program, is substantially complete.
+The Authority currently has one capital program in process: the Move Illinois Program, initially scheduled for the period 2012-2026, and currently expected to be completed in 2027.
+The Authority's prior capital program, known as the Congestion-Relief Program, is complete.
 In accordance with the Indenture, a resolution adopted by the Authority on December 21, 2017, supported by a certificate of the Consulting Engineers, determined the substantial completion of the Congestion-Relief Program.